axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E01-sparked-by-greed.markdown

  <div class="_speakera">&lsquo;Tiny and unimportant&rsquo; &hellip; maybe that is what we should call it, TAU.</div>
  <div class="_speakerb">TAU, reminds of UA.</div>
  <div class="_speakera">Yeah.
 Whatever&hellip;</div>
- <div class="_speakerb">Don&rsquo;t be dissmisive: UA stands for <span class="_me">Unincorporated Association</span>.
+ <div class="_speakerb">Don&rsquo;t be dismissive, please. &ldquo;UA&rdquo; stands for <span class="_me">Unincorporated Association</span>.
 It is a new class of legal entity that does not include stock.
 There are no shares in the company.
 I do not think it exists outside California, but we can do business in every state of the union so long as we register it and pay taxes.</div>
  <div class="_speakerbc">The fact that we will be operating without stock will make them fall off their chairs with laughter.
 They may even offer to buy a percentage of the company so they can have a laugh.</div>
  <div class="_speakera">I like it.
 But, isn&rsquo;t kind of &lsquo;not-so-funny&rsquo; to not have company stock?
 I mean, what do we do for growth?</div>
  <div class="_speakerb">We are going to create a co-owned company, and run it as a co-managed company, too.
 I have read all about it.
 Growth will come and we will get the capital, but we won&rsquo;t give our power over the business.</div>